h-sifat/h-sifat/README.md

 #### I am

-- a full-stack (backend-heavy) JavaScript/Typescript developer currently working on the MERN stack.
+- a full-stack JavaScript/Typescript developer currently working on the MERN stack.
 - a hardcore GNU/Linux user and I literally live in the terminal emulator.
-- a supporter of open-source and privacy-respecting software.
+- an advocate of open-source and privacy-respecting software.
 - passionate about low-level stuff and knowing how things work under the hood.
 - a quick lerner and always striving to become a better programmer.